Xu Yushi

 Xu Yushi (許圉師; died 679), formally Duke Jian of Ping'en (平恩簡公), was a Chinese politician who served briefly as a chancellor of the Chinese Tang dynasty, during the reign of Emperor Gaozong.

 Xu Yushi was a son of Xu Shao (許紹), a Sui dynasty official who, after Tang was founded in 618, submitted to Tang, along with a substantial amount of territory in modern Hubei and Chongqing, and was rewarded for his ability to fend off attacks from two other rebel rulers who also claimed imperial titles—Xiao Xi the Emperor of Liang and Wang Shichong the Emperor of Zheng—and who was greatly praised by Tang's founder Emperor Gaozu for his contributions to Tang's eventual takeover of the entire realm.
 (In this, Xu Shao was assisted by Xu Yushi's brother-in-law Hao Xianggui (郝相貴), whose son (Xu Yushi's nephew) Hao Chujun later also served as a chancellor.)
-Xu Yushi was himself described to be capable in literature and arts, and was also said to had been a top finisher in the imperial examination, but not much is known of his early career as an imperial official.
+Xu Yushi was himself described to be capable in literature and arts, and was also said to have been a top finisher in the imperial examination, but not much is known of his early career as an imperial official.

 In 659, Xu was promoted to the post of deputy head of the Chancellery, and was also made a de facto chancellor.
 Late that year, he was made acting Palace Attendant, the head of the Chancellery and a post providing default chancellor status.
 In 662, he was formally made the head of the Chancellery, although the title, by that point, had been changed to Left Chancellor (左相, zuoxiang) as part of a major reorganization of office titles earlier that year.
 At some point, for the fact that he participated in editing imperial historical records, he was created the Duke of Ping'en.